-The 2013 year of account has closed and all assets and liabilities have been transferred to a reinsuring year of account.
-The result for the year of account was declared in sterling so there is no exchange rate risk.
+The 2014 year of account has closed and all assets and liabilities have been transferred to a reinsuring year of account.
+The result for the year of account was declared in both sterling and US dollars and translated at the rate of exchange ruling at the balance sheet date.
+The payment of the closed year profit will be made in the currencies in which it is declared with the exchange risk in respect of this transferring to the capital providers to the syndicate with effect from 31 December 2016.
 To this extent, the risks that it is exposed to in respect of the reported financial position and financial performance are significantly less than the syndicate annual accounts.
 Accordingly, these underwriting year accounts do not have associated risk disclosures as required by section 34 of FRS 102 and section 4 of FRS 103.
 Full disclosures relating to these risks are provided in the syndicate annual accounts.
 In addition certain other disclosure requirements under FRS 102 and FRS 103, which include reconciliations of changes in insurance liabilities, reinsurance assets and deferred acquisition costs, have not been provided as the directors believe they are not required for a proper understanding of the underwriting year accounts.